Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 A post shared by Robert Costa (@costareports) on

-Think Progress notes an extensive itemized list for Trump’s vacation spending, that includes costs to Air Force One, Coast Guard expenses, security, and “other expenditures.”
-As The Inquisitr previously reported, Trump’s vacation spending was also exceeding the cost of Meals On Wheels, a program he was proposing to cut funding to with his proposed budget.
+Think Progress notes an extensive itemized list for Trump’s vacation spending that includes costs to Air Force One, Coast Guard expenses, security, and “other expenditures.”
+As the Inquisitr previously reported, Trump’s vacation spending also exceeded the cost of Meals on Wheels, a program he was cutting funding to with his proposed budget.

-Also in that report it was noted that costs to Air Force One costs alone are approximately $180,000 an hour.
+The report also noted that costs to Air Force One costs alone are approximately $180,000 an hour.
 Additional expenses added to Trump’s vacation bills are costs to the local communities he visits, with businesses like the local airports being out thousands of dollars a day just to accommodate a visiting president.

-At a Wednesday press briefing at the White House, Press Secretary Sean Spicer was asked if Donald Trump was concerned about the push back on his vacation spending.
-Sean Spicer said, “No, he feels great.”
+At a White House press briefing on Wednesday, Press Secretary Sean Spicer was asked if Donald Trump was concerned about the pushback on his vacation spending.

-Worse, the White House refuses to provide an actual cost list of Trump’s Mar-A-Lago visits.
-The Washington Post has conducted an analysis based on known costs, such as the costs to run Air Force One over an entire weekend, and estimates the minimum costs for a weekend getaway for Donald Trump is 3.3 million dollars.
-That number doubles when he is hosting dignitaries at locations such as Mar-A-Lago.
+The White House also refuses to provide an actual cost list of Trump’s Mar-a-Lago visits.
+The Washington Post has conducted an analysis based on known costs, such as the costs to run Air Force One over an entire weekend, and estimates the minimum costs for a weekend getaway for Donald Trump is $3.3 million.
+That number doubles when he is hosting dignitaries at locations such as Mar-a-Lago.

-The push back and the resistance to Trump’s vacation spending is growing, and getting more official than taxpayer and local business complaints.
+The push back and the resistance to Trump’s vacation spending is growing and getting more official than taxpayer and local business complaints.
 A Joint Economic Committee of Democrats has released an analysis of this spending.
-They have the following to say according to Think Progress.
+They have the following to say, according to Think Progress.

 “Taxpayer money spent on Donald Trump’s vacations since January 2017 could have paid for child care for 2,338 kids in Mississippi or 521 kids in the District of Columbia.
 Instead of paying for President Trump’s vacations, taxpayers could have sent 3,140 students to college in Wyoming, or 815 students to college in New Hampshire.”

 The Joint Economic Committee is not the only government agency concerned about Trump’s vacation spending.
-The Government Accountability Office (GAO) also is, and said on Tuesday that they will be conducting a review to determine if the costs incurred are appropriate.
-National security concerns when taking White House business out of the White House are also an issue, after a Mar-A-Lago guest posted a picture on Facebook of a White House official carrying the nuclear football.
+The Government Accountability Office said on Tuesday that they will be conducting a review to determine if the costs incurred are appropriate.
+National security concerns when taking White House business out of the White House are also an issue after a Mar-a-Lago guest posted a picture on Facebook of a White House official carrying the nuclear football.

 https://t.co/7QQqMlN0gS #notmypresident Congressional Republicans demand Trump be accountable for his lavish spending to the GAO when?